N01-r0/Hy03-Nav-3P/README.md

 - Added support for native haptics
 - Logic added for smoother recents

-# Scoped for V3.2:

-- Swipe to go home is instantaneous.
-This needs correction
-- Home bs recents reliant on NavstubView -- Needs native path instead -- Recents flashes home, due to reliance above.
-Logic needs further correction to improve this or cancel it out completely.

 # V3.0 whats new?

 - Compatability with 101 API, changed from 100